ivansible/server/roles/srv-dante/README.md

 Can be set as either an IP address or an interface name.
 By default this is `ansible_default_ipv4.address`, but you can set it as `ansible_default_ipv4.interface` (eg. `eth0`) or whatever you like.
+This can be a string or list of strings.

     dante_user: dante_socks
 Note: dante username must start with 'dante_' because it's a global linux user